UST-DeMAF/.github/profile/README.md

-# UST-TAD (University of Stuttgart - Technology-Agnostic Deployments)
+# UST-DeMAF (University of Stuttgart - Technology-Agnostic Deployments)

 This project originates from the Master's Thesis of Marcel Weller at University of Stuttgart in 2021/2022.
 The title of the Master's Thesis is "Transformation of Technology-specific Deployment Models into Technology-Agnostic Deployment Models".